 Why Does My Cat Scratch the Floor After Eating?

-It probably seems more logical that your cat would scratch the floor before eating, not after.
-So, what’s up with the post-meal timing?
-It’s all about an instinct for self-preservation.
+It may seem, to us humans, that it would be more logical that your cat would scratch the floor before eating, not after.
+So, what’s up with the post meal floor scratching?
+It’s all about an instinct for self preservation.

-In the wild, cats kill prey to eat and survive and so they are wary about protecting what’s left, so they can come back for more when they are ready.
+In the wild, cats kill prey to eat and survive and so they are wary about protecting what’s left.
+The may want to come back for more of what they have killed, when they are ready.

-So, at home, after eating, your cat has engaged in this behavior from historic wild days, now, her autopilot response is to scratch on your floor.
+So, at home, after eating, your cat has engaged in this behavior from ancestral days, now, his autopilot response is to scratch the floor.

-Her goal?
-She is attempting to hide what’s left, or even her empty bowl, from anyone else in the household.
+His goal?
+He is attempting to hide what’s left, or even her empty bowl, from anyone else in the household.

 How to Stop Your Cat from Scratching the Floor After Eating

-Unfortunately, this scratching behavior is more difficult to control because it is so firmly rooted in primal instincts for survival.
-However, there are some things you can try, including:
+This scratching behavior is difficult to control because it is so firmly rooted in primal instincts for survival.
+However, there are some things you can try.
+See below.

-- Feed your cat in a small, separate space from the hustle-bustle of the household.
+- Feed your cat in a small, separate space away from the hustle bustle of the household.

 - Leave something close to her bowl, such as a cloth or paper towel, that she can use to cover the bowl with when she’s finished eating.